mpievolbio-scicomp/cancer_sim/README.md

 divide with a certain probability (params.div\_\_probability).
 The daughter cell resulting from a cell division inherits all mutations from the parent cell and acquires a new mutation with a given probability (params.mut\_prob).
-Different division probabilities can be introduced for some cells in order to simulate variability in fitness of cells that acquired a beneficial or deleterious mutation.
+Different division probabilities can be introduced in the beginning for some cells in order to simulate variability in fitness of cells that acquired a beneficial or deleterious mutation.
 The simulation allows the acquisition of more than one mutational event per cell (params.mut\_per\_division).
 In that case, variable amounts of sequencing noise \[[5](#ref-williams:NG:2016)\] can be added to make the output data more biologically realistic.
+Key parameters params.number\_of\_generation, params.division\_probability and params.death\_probability determine the final size of the tumour, while the degree of intratumour heterogeneity can be varied by changing the params.mutation\_probability parameter.
+For neutral tumour evolution, parameter params.adv\_mutant\_division\_probability and params.adv\_mutant_death\_probability must be the same as params.division\_probability and params.death\_probability.

 Throughout the cancer growth phase, CancerSim stores information about the parent cell and a designation of newly acquired mutations for every